stuartcrobinson/unique-window-colors/README.md

 ## ⚠ Warning ⚠
-This extension has been causing older versions of VSCode (reproduced in 1.20.1) to occasionally max out CPU usage even after VSCode is closed.  ("Code Helper" process on mac).

-Working fine in VSCode 1.30.
+Some users have been reporting this extension to max out their CPU usage.
+I'm so far unable to reproduce this in VS Code version 1.30.
+If this happens to you and you're feeling generous, feel free to comment in one of the open CPU-related issues in the github repo with your config and cpuprofile.txt file. (https://github.com/Microsoft/vscode/wiki/Explain:-extension-causes-high-cpu-load)

 # Window Colors